Guide to Late Rent Payment Notices (with Template Example)

 How to Draft an Effective Late Rent Payment Notice

-When drafting a late rent payment notice, landlords should stress the importance of paying rent on time while keeping a professional tone.
-Here are some best practices when drafting the note:
+The key to creating a notice is to stress the importance of paying rent on time, while maintaining a friendly yet professional tone.
+Here are some best practices to keep in mind:

 Late Rent Payment Notice